using kubernete jobs for one off ingestion of csv's

 Installing Postgres

-The basic command will be something along the helm install -f k8s/helm/postgres_values.yaml stable/postgresql
+helm install -f k8s/helm/postgres_values.yaml stable/postgresql

 Data Ingesting